librosa/librosa/README.md

 ### ffmpeg

-To fuel `audioread` with more audio-decoding power, you can install ffmpeg.
+To fuel `audioread` with more audio-decoding power, you can install *ffmpeg* which ships with many audio decoders.

-Again we recommend to use homebrew.
+Again, we recommend using *homebrew*.
 Install the programm by calling `brew install ffmpeg`.

 Discussion